manuelkamp/TCS2FHEM/README.md

 ## Power circuit
 ### Power from TCS Bus
-The power circuit allows you to run the Pico W directly from the TCS bus system's power.
+The power circuit allows you to run the Pico W directly from the TCS:Bus system's power.
 It also connects the bus to the Pico to read and write from it.
 The circuit files for KiCad are stored in the kicad subfolder 'power_from_tcs_bus' of this repo.
 You can order/print your own PCB with that files.
 ![picture](https://git.kmpr.at/kamp/TCS2FHEM/raw/branch/main/docs/pico_tcs_bus.png)

 ### Power from 5V power source